In this article:

 One of the common tasks for managing content in WordPress is deleting pages.
 You will often delete pages which are no longer relevant or simply being replaced.
-The main difference for deleting pages in a typical WordPress installation versus a BoldGrid installation is the use of Staging.
+If you are using a WordPress website builder, chances are slim, but it may add a page or two that you don’t really want or need.
+So now you need to delete it, because you like being organized.

 Make sure to check out our pages on page editing for more information on how you can customize individual pages.

-How to Delete Pages in the WordPress Administrator
+How to Delete Pages in the WordPress Dashboard Administrator Area

-- In the menu at left, click on Pages.
+- In the menu at left, click on All Pages.

 - If you are deleting multiple pages in the WordPress interface, make sure that you have the correct pages marked for deletion, then click on the drop-down menu labeled Bulk Actions.
 Select Move to Trash then click on the Apply button.
 If you are deleting a single page, click on Trash.